ouhammmourachid/bumpversion-action/README.md

 ## Inputs

 - `bump-type` (required): The type of the bump version.
 Valid options are 'major', 'minor', or 'patch'.
-- `ssh-private-key` (required): The SSH private key to use for the git push.
 - `branch` (required): The branch to push the changes to.
 Default is 'main'.
 - `github-token` (required): The GitHub token used for authentication.
 This should be a secret.
 Default is `GITHUB_TOKEN`.
 - `release-title` (not required): A title to be the base for the realase like `Release v2.3` etc default value is `''`.